programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     (AI_licence_nlp) joenockels@Joes-Air ~ %

-Conveniently, we can then download all the required Python libraries straight through the terminal and into your conda environment -
+Conveniently, we can then download all the required Python libraries straight through your terminal and into your conda environment -

     pip install pdfplumber
     pip install pandas